GAIA-X4PLC-AAD/gx-credentials/README.md

 Install a wallet software that supports the Beacon protocol.
 For the best experience, we currently recomment using [Altme](https://altme.io).
 Be aware that you can choose a wallet that is not SSI compatible.
 Then you are excluded from any functionality using Verifiable Credentials.

-A Firebase Firestore is used to provide traditional database storage.
-It needs the following (initially empty) collections:

-- AddressRoles
-- CompanyApplications
-- EmployeeApplications
-- TrustedIssuerCredentials
-- TrustedEmployeeCredentials

 This project uses the Tezos blockchain to provide secure timestamped consensus on valid issuers and certificate status.
 The registry smart contract in the `contracts` folder needs to be deployed on your preferred testnet.
 For quick delpoyment, you could use the online IDE [here](https://ide.ligolang.org/local).

 We recommend using [VS Code](https://code.visualstudio.com) with [DevContainers](https://code.visualstudio.com/docs/devcontainers/containers).
 This project comes with configuration that ensures your Node.js environment container is setup properly.
 This requires [Docker](https://www.docker.com) to be installed and running.
 If opening the project does not immediately launch the container, execute the command "Reopen in Container".